cohenchris/scripts/bin/README.md

 # Custom System Scripts
 This is a collection of scripts that I have written which automate certain day-to-day tasks on my machine.
-They require no external dependencies or defines that cannot be passed through as command line arguments.
+They are completely standalone and require no externally-managed environment variables.
+This directory is intended to be appended to the system $PATH.

 ## Basic System Functionality